qianwenzheng/qianwenzheng.github.io/gooddesign.md

 ![Teach it Forward news](/img/teachitfwd2.png)

 These pages are cohesive in their Williams-centered color scheme, with purple and gold being accentuated, and their layout of information.
-In keeping with the goal of maintaining the interest and inspiring generosity in busy alumni, both pages rely on visual
+In keeping with the goal of maintaining the interest and inspiring generosity in busy alumni, both pages rely on visual appeal through images and bolded headings, rather than say a textual list of subtopics, to encourage users to learn more.

 This is good design because it facilitates a smooth user experience and is simple to use.
 Here is the [full website](https://teachitforward.williams.edu/) for reference.